 The Work Group also identified 8 additional options to help achieve the objectives of the 2005 law.
-Implementation of options 5 through 12 are intended to complement one or more of the four principal options.
+Option 9 was identified when the draft was presented to the JTC in November.
+Implementation of options 5 through 13 are intended to complement one or more of the four principal options.

 - 5. Accept a driver's license from another state having a sales tax of 3% or greater when registering a motor vehicle. - 6.
 Increase enforcement efforts - 7.
 Increase education efforts - 8.
-Reduce the fine for failure to register a motor vehicle to encourage enforcement - 9.
-Work with retailers to identify ways to limit nonresident sales tax fraud - 10.
-Require tax exemption certificates - 11.
-Require an application for a refund of sales tax on purchases by out-of-state residents - 12.
+Adjust fines for failure to register a vehicle to encourage enforcement - 9.
+Increase and modify fines for persons failing to obtain a Washington State driver's license and for failing to surrender another jurisdictions driver's license - 10.
+Work with retailers to identify ways to limit nonresident sales tax fraud - 11.
+Require tax exemption certificates - 12.
+Require an application for a refund of sales tax on purchases by out-of-state residents - 13.
 Extend the 30-day vehicle registration requirement for new residents to 60 days.